jizhang/jizhang.github.com/source/_drafts/define-api-data-models-with-pydantic.md

 # {"userList": []}
 ```

 `serialization_alias` indicates that the alias is only used for serialization.
 When creating models, we still use `users` as the key.
 To change both keys to `userList`, use `Field(alias='userList')`.
-If this conversion is universal, say you want all your request and response data to use camelCase for keys, add two configurations to your model:
+If this conversion is universal, say you want all your request and response data to use camelCase for keys, add these configurations to your model:

 ```python
 from pydantic.alias_generators import to_camel